tim-one/tim-one.github.io/psf/index.md

 "When we avoid hard conversations, we're not keeping the peace.
 We're just keeping the tension." - Unknown

+"You will never understand bureaucracies until you understand that for bureaucrats procedure is everything and outcomes are nothing." - Thomas Sowell

 ### 2024

 - [**Matthew Dixon Cowles's**](ghide) surreal account of Discourse moderation